 We’ve also broken down these ideas into 6 categories – feel free to jump to the one you find most appealing:

-That’s plenty of ideas you may want to try right away.
+That’s plenty of ideas for you to try right away.
 So, without further ado, let’s just dive right in.

 What is customer engagement?

 Customer engagement can be defined in a variety of ways.
 In essence, it covers all successful connections between a customer and the brand held through different channels.
-These connections aim to foster loyalty and manifest themselves in:
+These connections aim to foster loyalty and manifest themselves in the form of:

 Overall customer experience